 Cagnano Varano, in the Gargano National Park, is known for the famous Grotta di San Michele.

-Carpino, a small agricultural center, is considered one of the most characteristic villages of the Gargano National Park.
+Carpino, known for the production of oil and broad beans, is considered one of the most characteristic villages of the Gargano National Park.

 Cassano delle Murge

 Cassano delle Murge is a village lying on the slopes of the Murgia, from which overlooks the city of Bari.

 Celenza Valfortore is a small village in Northern Daunia in Puglia, it is a magical place, rich in history and traditions

 Cisternino, one of the pearls of the Itria Valley, is also known for the quality of its welcome and the number of restaurants

 Corigliano d'Otranto has its roots in ancient Greece.
 Its historic center is embellished with typical courtyard houses